plone/plone.staticresources/README.rst

 Static JS and CSS resources for Plone.

-This add on contains all JavaScript and CSS resources used by Plone.
+This add-on contains all JavaScript and CSS resources used by Plone.

 Prior to Plone 5.2, they were located in ``static/`` directory of ``Products.CMFPlone`` package.